ganesshkumar/Physics/Volume_One.markdown

 __Atomic hypothesis:__ _All things are made of atoms - little particles that move around in perpetual motion, attracting each other when they are a little distance apart, but repelling upon being squeezed into one another_

 In water, the water molecules are held together by the attraction between each and every water molecules(that are closer).
-This results in the motion of water molecules.
+This results in the motion of water molecules. `qwert`

 When water is heated, the molecules start moving faster and the inter-molecular space increases.
 At boiling point they inter-molecular is so much that they fly away from each other forming steam.

 When water is cooled, they motion of the molecules slows down and gets locked into a pattern, thus forming ice.

->At absolute zero, the atoms will have miminum amount of vibration the atoms can have, but not zero
+>At absolute zero, the atoms will have miminum amount of vibration the atoms can have, but not zero Phys

 In a closed container filled with gas atoms,